-She is a certified mediator and skilled negotiator having received her training from the Program on Negotiation at Harvard Law School.
+She is a certified mediator and skilled international negotiator having received her training from the Program on Negotiation at Harvard Law School.
 She has published on issues relating to transitional justice, collective memory, local peacebuilding, peace processes, reconciliation, conflict transformation, indigenous and traditional justice processes.
 She serves on the editorial board of the African Peace and Conflict Journal and has been on a consultative body of several organizations developing mechanisms for dealing with the legacy of the past injustices.
 Dr. Atashi also works extensively as a practitioner for several organizations providing support to transformative local community reconciliation, justice and peace building initiatives.
-She is also a professional facilitator conducting dialogues for groups in conflict and co-existence workshops for youth from Syria, Israel-Palestine, Northern Ireland, Afghanistan, India, and Pakistan.
+She is also a professional facilitator conducting dialogues for groups in conflict and co-existence workshops for youth from Israel-Palestine, Northern Ireland, Afghanistan, India, and Pakistan.
 She has worked extensively with displaced and refugee youth communities and in developing peace education curriculum.

 She first joined Georgetown University in Fall 2008 as a Visiting Assistant Professor for the Program on Justice and Peace (JUPS) and served as Director of that program from January 2011 - December 2013.
 Andria received her Ph.D. in Comparative and International Education and Philosophy from Columbia University and master's in International Educational Development and Peace Education from Teachers College.
 Her research and teaching are in the fields of peace education, conflict studies, and international educational development, and her principal interest lies in the transformative potential of educational initiatives in post-conflict societies and for girls living in urban poverty.
 Andria’s commitment to social justice began as an undergraduate at the University of Notre Dame, and is a continuing thread through her work for social change in various parts of the world, including with farmers in Tanzania, youth in Turkmenistan, and teachers in Israel.
 After graduating from university, Andria began her vocation within education as a school teacher at an independent school, the Cornelia Connelly Center (CCC), which serves low-income girls of the Lower East Side, New York City.
-She served as an invited member of the Board of Trustees of the CCC for six years.
-At Georgetown, Andria has been involved in several campus initiatives and programs.
-She has participated in the inaugural group of Doyle Fellows, a campus initiative on inclusion and diversity, the Engelhard Initiative, and in the Fall 2010 semester, Andria was a faculty-in-residence in Georgetown’s Alanya, Turkey study abroad/community living-and-learning program.
+She now serves as an invited member of the Board of Trustees of the CCC.
+At Georgetown, Andria has been involved in many campus initiatives and programs.
+She participated in the inaugural group of Doyle Fellows, a campus initiative on inclusion and diversity, the Engelhard Initiative and, in the Fall 2010 semester, Andria was a faculty-in-residence in Georgetown’s Alanya, Turkey study abroad/community living-and-learning program.
 Due to her significant justice and peace pedagogical expertise, she was approached by Routledge to author an Introduction to Peace and Conflict Studies textbook.
 She has been the external evaluator for a 3-year Department of Education funded project at George Mason University on peace, conflict and justice curricula and pedagogy, a position that brought her to work in Liberia.
-Andria is currently co-editing (with Celina Del Felice and Aaron Karako) Peace Education Evaluation (Information Age, 2015), a first of its kind resource of 20 chapters that reviews the trends and challenges in evaluation of peace education, presents case studies of programs around world, and offers ideas for methodological innovations.
+Andria is currently co-editing (with Celina Del Felice) Peace Education Evaluation (Information Age, 2014), a first of its kind resource of 25 chapters that reviews the trends and challenges in evaluation of peace education, presents case studies of programs around world, and offers ideas for methodological innovations.